Charlotte Laurie

+Life

 Laurie was born in 1856 in the British West Indies, the daughter of a clergyman in Barbados.
 She was educated at the Clergy Daughters' School in Bristol, and after some time in Barbados, the Maria Grey Training College.
-In 1880, she joined the staff of the Cheltenham Ladies College, where she wrote her first textbook on botany.
+In 1880, she joined the staff of the Cheltenham Ladies College, where she wrote her first textbook on botany, illustrated by Winifred Boys-Smith.
 It went on to be widely used in secondary schools.

 Laurie was a "beloved" figure in the community.
 She was so widely respected as an educator that it was said that "a student coached by her could not fail."

 In addition to her role as an educator, Laurie held a number of positions.
 She was at one time Honorary secretary of the Association of Assistant Mistresses (and later its president), of the Cheltenham Natural Science Society, of the Christian Social Union, and of the College Missionary Society Leaflet.